2i2c-org/team-compass/product-and-services/deliveryflow.md

 ### Creating a valid initiative

-Initatives are written following a [strict template](https://github.com/2i2c-org/initiatives/blob/main/.github/ISSUE_TEMPLATE/01_new-initiative.yaml) that ensures a minimum acceptable level of detail.
-The **Tech Lead** and **Head of Product** are responsible for ensuring the content of all initiatives on the roadmap meet this minimum level of detail.
+Initatives are written following a [strict template](https://github.com/2i2c-org/initiatives/blob/main/.github/ISSUE_TEMPLATE/01_new-initiative.yaml) that ensures a minimum acceptable level of detail. **Anyone can write an initiative**, but it's the the **Tech Lead** and **Head of Product** who are ultimately responsible for ensuring the content of all initiatives on the roadmap meet this minimum level of detail.

 #### Prioritizing initiatives